mjhouse/website/content/posts/2025-4-25-yes-really.md

     {{ item(
         date='2019-12-07',
-        quote='One of them said, "You know he’s going to win, don’t you?
+        quote="One of them said, 'You know he’s going to win, don’t you?
 And you know, at the end of his second term, you know he’s not leaving.
 He’s not leaving.
-You know that."
+You know that.'
 And I thought he’s a comedian.
 I thought he was kidding.
 He’s for real.
-So now we have to start thinking about that, because it’s not a bad idea.', speaker='Donald Trump',
+So now we have to start thinking about that, because it’s not a bad idea.", speaker='Donald Trump',
         source='https://slate.com/news-and-politics/2020/02/trump-jokes-rigged-elections-chaos.html'
     ) }}